geovedi/book-notes/2011/thinking-fast-and-slow.notes.md

   - The book concludes by discussing the implications of the distinctions made throughout the text.
   - Emphasizes the importance of improving judgments and decisions.
 - Appendixes:
-  - Two articles written by the author and Amos Tversky are provided as appendices.
+  - Two articles written by Kahneman and Amos Tversky are provided as appendices.
   - The articles summarize their work on judgment under uncertainty and framing effects.

 ## Two Systems